FranBowden/SharedShows/README.md

 # Shared Shows

 **Shared Shows** helps users discover which streaming titles are available in multiple countries.
-Compare Netflix catalogs across regions and find movies or shows that both users can watch, making it easy to plan watch nights with friends or family abroad
+Compare Netflix, Amazon Prime and Disney plus catalogs across regions and find movies or shows that both users can watch, making it easy to plan watch nights with friends or family abroad

 ---

 ## Features

-- Compare Netflix catalogs across any two countries
+- Compare Netflix, Prime, or Disney catalogs across two countries
 - Filter by movies or TV shows
 - Display detailed information: title, description, year, poster
 - Clean and responsive UI for easy browsing